daxcee/sahat.github.com/thinfonttheme/_posts/2014-02-24-implementing-password-reset-in-nodejs.md

 var crypto = require('crypto');
 ```

+**Note:** We didn't have to install `crypto` library as it is part of Node.js.
+We will be using it for generating random token during a password reset.

-From here on, we will be working entirely in the `app.js` file.
+From here on, we will be working entirely inside `app.js`, while  ocassionally
+switching to templates.
+I am only doing it for the purposes of this tutorial, in
+order to keep things simple.
+If you are building a mediums-sized application (or
+larger), it would be in your best interests to modularize your code.

-Since we are using Mongoose, we will first need to create a `User` model
+Since we are using Mongoose to work with MongoDB, we will first need to create
-before we can do anything.
-But even before that, we need to have a Schema.
+a `User` model before we can do anything.
+But even before that, we need to have
+a Schema.
 Let's start by defining the `User` schema.
 Add this right after module
 dependencies.